mchowdhury56/Computer-Science-Principles/README.md

 runlengthplus.py - Recursive implementation of compressing/uncompressing binary strings using adaptive run-length encoding.

-iteration.py - Iterative implementations of operations on list and scarabblescores
+iteration.py - Iterative implementations of operations on lists and scarabblescores

 musicrecplus.py - Program that creates stores users and their favorite artists in a .txt file and uses collaborative filtering to give other users suggestions based on the information in the .txt file